-- Ride Scenic Plus Class on the renowned TranzAlpine (more info on Viator and Tripadvisor)
+- Ride Scenic Plus Class on the renowned TranzAlpine (more info on Viator, Tripadvisor and Klook)

-- Do a multi-day luxury trip of the South Island starting from Christchurch with The Road Trip (Viator and Tripadvisor).
+- Do a multi-day luxury trip of the South Island starting from Christchurch with The Road Trip (on Viator and Tripadvisor).

-For elaboration on each experience and more, see the 10 Luxury Activities in Christchurch.
+For elaboration on each experience and more, see the 10 Best Luxury Experiences in Christchurch.

 Christchurch for Families

 A trip to Christchurch for families means bonding over the interactive and educational museums, exploring the free gardens of the “Garden City”, and experiencing adventure on the thrilling zipline tours and treetop obstacle courses.
 You’ll hardly struggle for things to do in Christchurch with the kids, so use the city as a place to recharge from road tripping around the South Island.
 Check out more advice in The Guide to Christchurch for Families.